Czerka/HK-51/README.md

 ### Welcome message

-Currently not configurable, the welcome message is sent to any newcomer to the Discord server.
+The welcome message is sent to any newcomer to the Discord server.

 ### Tweet sharing